SEEfest 2026 - Save the Date! April 29th - May 6th

 Ioana Mischie is a Romanian innovative artist, multi-awarded for film, virtual reality, and pioneering concepts.
 Her creative mission as a transmedia artist (writer/director) and futurist is blending meaningful concepts, groundbreaking technologies, and long-term social impact.

-Daniel Schwartzl
+Daniel Schwarzl

 Attorney Daniel Schwarzl LLM (WU) LLM (Stanford) is the managing partner of the law firm Fredricks, Schwarzl & von der Horst and is admitted to the bar in Austria, New York and California.
 He is also official trusted counsel (Vertrauensanwalt) of the Austrian Consulate General in Los Angeles.